harlow/kinesis-consumer/README.md

 > With the new release of Kinesis Firehose I'd recommend using the [kinesis to firehose](http://docs.aws.amazon.com/firehose/latest/dev/writing-with-kinesis-streams.html) functionality for writing data directly to S3, Redshift, or Elasticsearch.

+## Installation

+Get the package source:

+    $ go get github.com/harlow/kinesis-consumer

 ## Overview

-The consumer expects a handler func that accepts the Kinesis record.
+The consumer leverages a handler func that accepts a Kinesis record.

+The `Scan` method will consume all shards and call the callback func concurrently as it receives records from the stream.
+If you need to aggregate or make decisions based on a specific shard the `ScanShard` method should be leverged instead.

 ```go
 import consumer "github.com/harlow/kinesis-consumer"